Attendant: It says your name's Danger Powers.

 - Evil Plan: Each movie has one naturally, but of note is an early scene in the first movie.
 There Dr. Evil lists in detail two possible evil plans only to have Number Two tell him they already happened.
 So he shrugs and says 'Let's do what we always do: hijack nuclear weapons and hold the world hostage'.

-- Exty Years from Now: International Man of Mystery starts in 1967, then moves forward to 1997.
+- Exty Years from Publication: International Man of Mystery starts in 1967, then moves forward to 1997.
 Reversed in The Spy Who Shagged Me, which starts in 1999 before heading toward 1969.

 - Gag Penis: